helm/charts/stable/oauth2-proxy/README.md

 ## Introduction

-This chart bootstraps a oauth2-proxy deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps an oauth2-proxy deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Installing the Chart